chandlerprall/web-components-experiments/6-desktop/README.md

 Renamed `State` to `Signal` to match the zeitgeist

-Introduced `Signal::as` to map values without losing reactivity
+Introduced `Signal#as` to map values without losing reactivity

 Introduced `Signal::with` to map multiple values without losing reactivity